Salomegit/react-weather-app/README.md

 - Subscribe to the API to get your API key

-- For this case we will be using the [geodb](https://rapidapi.com/wirefreethought/api/geodb-cities).
+- For this case we will be using the [geodb](https://rapidapi.com/wirefreethought/api/geodb-cities) API for our weather application.

 - To Intergrate it within our site